ilpaijin/PostIt/README.md

 # PostIt!

-Creating a blog for fun
+Creating a blog for fun, from scratch

 ### Stack
 * Php 5.4